lithops-cloud/applications/benchmarks/flops/singularity/README.md

 # Singularity Flops Benchmark (MareNostrum 5)

-These plots were obtained using Singularity containers on a set of 5 nodes on [MareNostrum 5](https://www.bsc.es/supportkc/docs/MareNostrum5/overview), consisting of 112 CPUs with 2 threads per CPU.
+These plots were obtained using Singularity containers in a set of nodes of [MareNostrum 5](https://www.bsc.es/supportkc/docs/MareNostrum5/overview).

+### Overview

+The benchmarks were conducted on different node configurations:

+* **100 functions benchmark:** Executed on a single node with 112 CPUs, using 2 threads per CPU.
+* **1000 functions benchmark:** Executed on 5 nodes, each with 112 CPUs and 2 threads per CPU.

 ## Total Parallelism: 100 - Date: 19/07/2024
 ### Execution Histogram | GFLOP Rates | Peak and Effective GFLOPS